Professional Liability and Legal-Malpractice Insurance

 Marc Mayerson has an unusual depth of experience as a policyholder lawyer acting on behalf of law firms with respect to their malpractice insurance.
 Marc has worked with other professional-services groups regarding professional liability and errors and omissions coverage.

 For law firms.
 Marc has represented firms faced with criminal investigations (including representing the Milberg firm in its high-profile troubles) and more conventional claims of legal malpractice or breach from conflicts of interest or failure to provide appropriate legal representation.
 In one matter, Marc represented a bankruptcy-law boutique firm with respect to a dispute challenging its fee application, which Marc argued was in its nature a malpractice claim covered by its professional-liability insurance and obtained confidential settlement with the insurance company.
 In another matter, a firm was charged with mismanaging a settlement fund (and IOLTA account), for which successful resolution was obtained from the malpractice insurer.
+Past years has seen law firms (and their insurers) paying settlements in excess of $100 million.

 Law firms often are tempted to represent themselves in dealing with their insurer on malpractice issues, in part for fear of disturbing the relationship with the carrier.
 (Of course, the US Supreme Court has observed: "The adage that 'a lawyer who represents himself has a fool for a client' is the product of years of experience by seasoned litigators.").
 Our experience is that an experienced policyholder lawyer such as Marc Mayerson can manage the relationship more effectively given his experience and respected reputation with insurance companies.
 And to the extent that part or all of a claim of malpractice is not covered, The Mayerson Firm PLLC can deliver hard truths to law firm partners.